puniverse/comsat-gradle-template/docs/SCREENCAST-SCRIPT.md

 - Comsat is an integration framework for the JVM that tailors the performance and scalability of Quasar to the daily needs of application developers.

-- It does so by either integrating popular pre-existing Java technologies or by introducing new and innovative APIs.
+- Comsat either integrates pre-existing Java technologies or introduces innovative APIs, like Web Actors.

-- With Comsat and Quasar you get the same performance and scalability as all the asynchronous frameworks out there but you can still use a simple, sequential and familiar coding style rather than de-structuring your program into a maze of callbacks.
+- With Comsat and Quasar you get the same performance and scalability as all the asynchronous frameworks out there, but you can still use a simple, sequential and familiar coding style rather than de-structuring your program into a maze of callbacks.

 - Plus, you can still use the libraries and tools you already know.